Create a CI/CD pipeline for Java with the Azure DevOps Project

 Select Build Pipelines from the top of the Azure DevOps project dashboard.
 This link opens a browser tab and opens the VSTS build definition for your new project.

 From this view, examine the various tasks for your build definition.
-The build performs various tasks such as fetching sources from the Git repository, restoring dependencies, and publishing outputs used for deployments.
+The build executes various tasks such as fetching sources from the Git repository, restoring dependencies, and publishing outputs used for deployments.

 At the top of the build definition, select the build definition name.

 Change the name of your build definition to something more descriptive.
 Select Save & queue, then select Save.

 Under your build definition name, select History.
 You see an audit trail of your recent changes for the build.
 VSTS keeps track of any changes made to the build definition, and allows you to compare versions.

 Select Triggers.
 The Azure DevOps project automatically created a CI trigger, and every commit to the repository starts a new build.
 You can optionally choose to include or exclude branches from the CI process.

 Select Retention.
 Based on your scenario, you can specify policies to keep or remove a certain number of builds.

 Select Build and Release, then choose Releases.
 The Azure DevOps project created a VSTS release definition to manage deployments to Azure.

 On the left-hand side of the browser, select the ellipsis next to your release definition, then choose Edit.

 The release definition contains a pipeline, which defines the release process.
 Under Artifacts, select Drop.
 The build definition you examined in the previous steps produces the output used for the artifact.